Harvest (2024 film)

 Harvest is a 2024 folk horror film directed by Athina Rachel Tsangari.
 It is adapted by Joslyn Barnes and Tsangari from the 2013 book by Jim Crace, and stars Caleb Landry Jones and Harry Melling.
 The film premiered at the 81st Venice International Film Festival, where it was competing for the Golden Lion.

 Premise

-The film is set in Scotland during the Middle Ages.
-In a time of economic turmoil local villagers scapegoat three strangers.
+The film is set in Scotland during the Georgian-period Highland Clearances, depicting the forced expropriation of peasants from the feudal common land owing to the enclosures, and their transformation into propertyless workers.